-Droplets actually pinch on solid surfaces due to capillary forces, analogous to focal adhesion of biological cells: They pull with their edge and press with their body (the net force vanishes – that’s Newton’s law).
+Droplets actually pinch on solid surfaces due to capillary forces, analogous to focal adhesion of biological cells: They pull with their edge and press with their body (the net force must vanish according to Newton’s law).
 On glass, nothing much would happen because it is too rigid.
 But a soft material like a gel or a soft silicone rubber (or pudding) will deform significantly.
 That deformation is called the “wetting ridge”.
 Importantly, this ridge extends quite far beyond the droplet, which can be “sensed” by other droplets nearby [Karpitschka et al., PNAS 113 (2016) 7403].
 Consider two such droplets.
 Will they attract or repel?
 That depends in a very subtle way on geometry and there are at least three length scales involved: The size of the drop, the size of the wetting ridge, and the thickness of the soft material.
 Tersely phrased: on thin soft layers, droplets repel, on bulky elastic blocks, they attract.
 Importantly, the mechanism of the interaction relies only on interfacial tensions and elasticity – it should be present for any kind of object (think about cells in our body) that pinches on soft solids.
 As compared to the “classical” Cheerios effect, the role of solid and liquid are exchanged, which is why we have named it the “Inverted Cheerios Effect”.
 But also in terms of the involved physics, it is quite different: A body force like gravitation is not required, it is a pure result of capillarity and elasticity.
 The resulting droplet motion is then governed by dissipation in the soft substrate, which can quantitatively be calculated and matches the observed droplet velocities well [Pandey et al., Soft Matter 13 (2017) 6000]

 What is a singularity?
 If we describe a physical phenomenon with a continuum theory, like the adhesion of an elastic material to a rigid sphere, we frequently observe that a physical quantity, in this case the stress in the solid, becomes infinitely large at some “singular point”.
 Here the singular point is the edge of the contact.
 In nature however, nothing becomes truly infinite, so there must be something wrong with the continuum theory.
 Obviously, the equations did not take into account the discrete (atomic) nature of materials.
 But fully describing all atoms is a formidable task, because there’s so many of them – how could we “save” continuum theory, and take microscopic physics into account?
+Here are a few recent discoveries that illustrate our research in this field.

 The concept of surface tension is one example: molecules in the bulk of a liquid interact with each other on all sides.
 The molecules at the interface to a gas are missing half of their interaction partners.
 This causes surface tension, which can be included in continuum theories.
 Scientists agree that surface tension is utterly important to describe liquids.
 For solids, surface tension was largely ignored in the past because there, the consequences are much smaller due to the rigidity of a solid.
 But approaching a singularity, it becomes important again.
-The point at which it becomes important can be calculated by comparing surface tension to stiffness, ɣ/E. This gives is a length, the elastocapillary length.
-Below it, surface tension is important if we approach the edge of an elastic contact.
+The distance below which solid surface tension matters can be calculated by comparing surface tension to stiffness, ɣ/E. This gives a length, the elastocapillary length.
+Within this range, the edge of an elastic contact is shaped by solid capillarity.
 After a couple of lines of variational calculus, one can show that surface tension also provides a boundary condition for the angle of contact between the elastic material and the sphere [Karpitschka et al., Soft Matter 12 (2016) 4463].
-This is exactly equivalent to what was known for liquids as Young’s contact angle.
-On small scales, adhesion and wetting are the same.
+This is equivalent to what is known for liquids as Young’s contact angle.
+On small scales, adhesion and wetting are equivalent!

 Compressing a slice of soft bread, one can observe an inward fold with a self-contacting surface of the bread.
 A very similar effect is responsible for the morphology of our brains, where an inward fold is termed “sulcus”.
 Sulci form because the outer part of the brain grows faster than the inner part.
 Despite its importance in biology and engineering, the morphology of such inward-folds, in mechanics called creases, remained unexplored.
 In a recent paper [Karpitschka et al., Phys.
 Rev. Lett.
 119 (2017) 198001] we discovered a continuous precursor to a crease, a “furrow”: it can be generated by deforming a soft surface inward, for instance by deflating a liquid inclusion beneath the surface, or pulling a solid inclusion downward.
-The furrow bifurcates sub-critically into a crease, when the surface region becomes compressed beyond a critical point.
-In the reverse direction unfolding proceeds smoothly.
+The furrow bifurcates sub-critically into a crease, when the surface region becomes compressed beyond a critical point: The free surface folds upward into a self-contact.
+In the reverse direction, unfolding proceeds smoothly.
 Both, the furrow and the crease, are described by a simple mathematical concept: self-intersecting curves.
 The “simplest” set of curves that undergo self-intersection belongs to the universality class of “cusps”.
-When the radius of curvature reaches zero, the surface forms an interfacial singularity and folds.
+When the radius of the surface reaches zero, it forms an interfacial singularity and folds.
 Of course, for a solid, self-intersection is replaced by a self-contact.
 This contact is locally similar to the edge of a Hertz contact but, due to the large deformation, for an anisotropic material.
-Both, cusp singularity and Hertz contact, cause a universal profile that follows a 2/3rd power law.
+Both, cusp singularity and Hertz contact, exhibit a universal surface profile y~x2/3.